Robert S. Beightler: Interwar years

-Return to active duty

 In 1932, Beightler returned to active duty, serving with the Army General Staff in Washington D.C.
 This exposed him to the highest levels of the Army, something rarely afforded to National Guard officers.
 He spent most of his time working on plans for the Interstate Highway System.

 In 1936 he returned to Ohio, working as chief of staff for the 37th Infantry Division, and commander of the 74th Infantry Brigade.
 Having earned the opportunity, in 1939 his longtime friend John W. Bricker, who had become Governor of Ohio, appointed Beightler to Ohio State Highway Director.
-In 1940, Bricker appointed Beightler commanding General of the 37th Infantry Division.